WeblateOrg/weblate/docs/devel/reporting.rst

 `Count`
    Number of strings.
 `Edits`
-   Number of edits in the string, measured in Damerau–Levenshtein distance.
+   Number of edited characters in the string, measured in Damerau–Levenshtein distance.
 `Source words`
    Number of words in the source string.
 `Source characters`